foliagecp/sdk/tests/leak/README.md

 that returns the world to its logical baseline, and build the runner with `s.newRunner(scenario, cycle, collect)`.

-**Deleting an object takes two deletes.** The first PARKS it in the trash can — it keeps its body and is re-linked under the built-in trash-can type so it can be restored — and only a delete of an already-parked object erases it.
-Parking is by design and bounded by retention, so it is not a leak, but a cycle that stops after one delete leaves the object (and its function contexts) behind and ends up measuring the bin filling up.
-Use `s.purgeObject(id)`, or issue the second delete explicitly where the calls are batched or salted.
+**Deleting an object leaves it in the trash can.** `object.delete` PARKS it — the body is kept and the object is re-linked under the built-in trash-can type so it can be restored — and from then on it does not exist for the object API at all.
+What erases it is the low-level `vertex.delete` (the same way retention evicts).
+Parking is by design and bounded by retention, so it is not a leak, but a cycle that stops after the object delete leaves the object (and its function contexts) behind and ends up measuring the bin filling up.
+Use `s.purgeObject(id)`, or issue the vertex delete explicitly where the calls are batched or salted.
 A cascade (`type.delete`) parks the type's objects the same way.
 Keep the whole warmup+measure loop inside a single `Test` method — the harness rebuilds the runtime per method.
 Assert with `rep.AssertClean` (heap+goroutines), `s.assertCoreStable(rep)`
 and `rep.AssertStable(t, metric)` for scenario counters;